snipe/snipe-it/installation/configuration.md

 ),
 ```

+You can generally leave `charset`, `collation` and `prefix` as they are.

 -----

 ## Edit Mail Settings

-Copy the example mail config from `app/config/production/mail.example.php` to `app/config/production/mail.php`, and update the new `app/config/production/mail.php` file with your mail settings.
+Copy the example mail config from `app/config/production/mail.example.php` to `app/config/production/mail.php`, and update the new `app/config/production/mail.php` file with your settings for SMTP server, email username and password.

 These settings will be used to send emails to your users, when they register and when they request a password reset.